Auto Attach is designed to join the correct quantity of the correct pools with a consumer in order to fully provide as many products as possible.

 For each entitlement group, attempt to remove all pools that enforce each combination of attributes.
 Use the group of pools that has the most virt_only pools if the consumer is a guest, otherwise the set with the fewest pools.
 This prevents us from attaching “parallel” stacks, where we essentially have a compliant sockets stack, and a compliant cores stack.

 Remove all pools from the group that are not required to make the stack/product fully compliant.
-This can be skipped for non-stack groups, because they only have 1 pool, and at this point we know the group is required to cover a product.
-We sort the pools based on priority, which is calculated based on whether or not the pool SLA matches the consumer’s SLA, or the pool is virt_only/requires_host, and other factors (see note for details), so those are preserved as long as possible.
+This can be skipped for non-stack groups, because they only have 1 pool, and at this point we know the group is required to cover a product (or role or addon).
+We sort the pools based on priority, which is calculated based on a multitude of attributes, syspurpose and non-syspurpose (see the section Pool Priority Algorithm for details), so those are preserved as long as possible.
 Try removing one pool at a time, and check compliance with everything else (that has not been removed) at max quantity.
-If the stack is compliant and covers all the same products, disregard the removed pool, otherwise add it back.
+If the stack is compliant and covers all the same products, roles and addons, disregard the removed pool, otherwise add it back.

 This uses a greedy approach, rather than enumeration.
-While a valid group exists that covers a non-covered product, add the group that covers the most products to “best groups”
+While a valid group exists that covers a non-covered product (or role, or addon), add the group that covers the most products to “best groups”

-This ensures that we are covering every product that is possible to cover, with no excessive groups (you cannot remove any stack or unstackable entitlement and remain compliant)
+This ensures that we are covering every product, role and addon that is possible to cover, with no excessive groups (you cannot remove any stack or unstackable entitlement and remain compliant).

 This is very similar to prune pools, except we know that every pool is necessary, and we want the minimum quantity per pool. loop over pools again, adjusting quantity to consume, starting at the minimum increment, up to max available, until the stack is compliant. return a map of pool id to pool quantity for candlepin to interpret.